tremho/locale-string-tables/README.md

         -   if the ordinal suffix is not found, the un-appended suffix '.plural' will be used for lookup.

 The other source for pluralization is an application-supplied `pluralRules` script.
 This code is within a script named for the language, as in `pluralRules-en.js` for the `en` language.
-This script file must reside directly within the `i18n` folder, and not in any of the language subdirectories.

 This script may supply each of two methods.
 These are optional, and default behavior will occur if not defined.